17seannnn/matchings-from-text/README.md

 ## Tasks

-- [ ] If the pattern isn't present at the beginning of the word, it can't be recognized
 - [ ] Find matches with any number of patterns
 - [ ] Show line number and position
-- [ ] Add \ for finding '?' and '*'
+- [ ] Add \ for finding '?' and '\*'
 - [ ] Add comments in the code
+- [x] If the pattern isn't present at the beginning of the word, it can't be recognized
 - [x] The pattern can be smaller than the string it is compared to
 - [x] More memory for text
 - [x] Use compile-time constants for number of memory